Fer-Bonilla/Fer-bonilla/README.md

 - BERT + GAN for conditional jokes generation.
 (Python)

 ### Colombian government public contracts analysis
-text analytics for more than 3 million documents for government biddings.
+Text analytics for more than 3 million documents for government biddings.
+ - Public databases used from datosbiertos.gov.co Colombian portal.
+ - Web scraping tools for extended information
-- Text analysis to identity general topics in the contract’s description using BETO (Spanish BERT Model)
+ - Text analysis to identify general topics in the contract’s description using BETO (Spanish BERT Model)
  - Dash development for visualization and analysis (Dash + Python)
  - OCR for information extraction from public contracts (Tesseract)
  - Graph analysis for contractors (NetworkX + Python)

 ### Oil and gas production projections with Azure ML
 Colombia Oil and Gas production prediction with regression models.
 - EDA using Python notebooks.